mslinn/TotalMixMultiUser/README.md

     git clone https://github.com/mslinn/TotalMixMultiUser.git
     ```

-    The above command creates a directory named `TotalMixMultiUser`
+    The above commands create a directory named `TotalMixMultiUser`
     in your home directory.

 3. If you did not clone the git repository, copy and paste the following commands
    into a PowerShell window.
-   These commands download a ZIP file of the GitHub project and extract it to
+   These commands download a ZIP file of the GitHub project and extract the
+   contents, then renames the new directory containing the GitHub project
-   the same directory that the `git clone` command would create.
+   to the same name that the `git clone` command creates.

    a.
 Download the ZIP file.